The DAO hack controversy was one of the biggest events that shook the newly-formed Ethereum community back in 2016. Here's how it happened.

 Conclusion

-While at first glance it's easy to view this project as a failure, it is worth noting that the controversy managed to highlight the real risks of using unsafe or untested smart contracts as well as the challenges a successful DAO organization must face.
-Even though The DAO's governance may have failed on its first try, other DAOs are able to learn from it and make significant progress.
+While at first glance, it's easy to view this project as a failure, it is worth noting that the controversy highlighted the real risks of using unsafe or untested smart contracts and the challenges a successful DAO organization must face.
+Even though The DAO's governance may have failed on its first try, other DAOs can learn from it and make significant progress.

 When it comes to market cap, Ethereum always comes in second to Bitcoin.
 But there are other altcoins to look for if you'd like to try investing in prospective cryptocurrencies.
 You can learn all about them in 10 Best Cryptocurrencies to Trade Other than Bitcoin.